LLNL/conduit/src/docs/sphinx/blueprint.rst

 The goal of Blueprint is to help facilite a set of shared higher-level conventions for using Conduit Nodes to hold common simulation data structures.
 The Blueprint library in Conduit provides methods to verify if a Conduit Node instance conforms to known conventions, which we call **protocols**.
 It also provides property and transform methods that can be used on conforming Nodes.

-For now, Blueprint is focused on conventions for two important types of data:
+For now, Blueprint is focused on conventions for three important types of data:

 *  Multi-Component Arrays (protocol: ``mcarray``)

     A multi-component array is a collection of fixed-sized numeric tuples.
     They are used in the context computational meshes to represent coordinate data or field data, such as the three directional components of a 3D velocity field.
 There are a few common in-core data layouts used by several APIs to accept multi-component array data, these include:  row-major vs column-major layouts, or the use of arrays of struct vs struct of arrays in C-style languages.
 Blueprint provides transforms that convert any multi-component array to these common data layouts.

+*  Index sets and Compressed Arrays (protocol: ``indexset`` and ``carray``)

+    An index set selects some members of a larger domain.
+One example of an index set would be an array containing indices into a data array.
+A compressed array stores non-zero elements and an index set specifying their positions.
+For large arrays that are mostly zero, compressed storage can give significant space savings.

 *  Computational Meshes (protocol: ``mesh``)